ryan-williams/git-helpers/README.md

 #### Usage

-Simply create a remote as you usually would (or use an existing one):
+Simply create a remote using the `add-mirror-remote` command:

     $ git add-mirror-remote my-dev-box ryan@dev-box:path/to/repo